kylash-mr/github-jira-integration/README.md

 # github-jira-integration
-A sample github repo used for integrating personal jira account and creating workflows
+A sample github repo used for integrating personal jira account and creating workflows.
+This repo is integrated with Jira at : https://kylash-mr.atlassian.net/

 # Key things to Note: